haxiomic/haxe-glsl-parser/README.md

 ------
 ##FAQ

-####Can the parser be extended to handle other versions of glsl?
+####Extending the parser to handle other versions of glsl
-Yes, first generate new parser tables with [lemon](http://www.hwaci.com/sw/lemon/), then update the node-building code to handle the new rules, finally extend the evaluator to handle any nodes
+First generate new parser tables with [lemon](http://www.hwaci.com/sw/lemon/), then update the node-building code to handle the new rules, finally extend the evaluator to handle any additional nodes.

-To generate new tables, first obtain the BNR language grammar (khronos provides this in the specification pdf), then convert it to the lemon grammar format using */tools/grammar-converter/* and run lemon on the new grammar.
-Lemon will generate a C based parser from which the parsing tables can be copied (it's fairly straight forward) into ParserData.hx.
-Once this is complete, ParserReducer.hx must be updated to generate nodes corresponding to the new language rules.
+To generate new tables you need a BNR language grammar (khronos provides this in the specification pdf).
+It can be converted to the lemon grammar format using */tools/grammar-converter/*.
+With the grammar, lemon will generate a C based parser, from which the parsing tables can be copied (it's fairly straight forward) into ParserData.hx.